lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Responder Processing of Message 1 {#resp-proc-msg1}

-The Responder SHALL process message_1 as follows:
+The Responder SHALL process message_1 in the following order:

 * Decode message_1 (see {{CBOR}}).

-* Verify that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.
+* Verify message_1, in particular that the selected cipher suite is supported and that no prior cipher suite in SUITES_I is supported.

-* If EAD_1 is present then make it available to the application for EAD processing.
+* If all verifications have completed successfully, and if EAD_1 is present, then make it available to the application for EAD processing.

 If any processing step fails, then the Responder MUST send an EDHOC error message back as defined in {{error}}, and the protocol MUST be discontinued.